1114 Bedford Ave Brooklyn, NY 11216

 • Artist Info:

 Maddi Minicozzi’s journey began in Industrial and Interaction Design, where she first discovered the power of form, function, and human connection.
 Over the past four years, however, she has been drawn into the world of curatorial work and creative direction, where she found a deeper calling.
-It is here that she channels her love for design into something more visceral—creating spaces, narratives, and experiences that provoke thought, inspire emotion, and challenge the way we perceive the world around us.
-This shift has been more than a career change for Maddi; it has been a transformative path that allows her to blend creativity with purpose and connect with others on a more meaningful level.

 follow their work at @inconsistentswag_